 Teachers, Library Media Specialists, and other educators are expected to select instructional materials and recommend research sources in print or electronic media.
 Educators will select and guide students on the use of instructional materials on the Internet.

-Users may not offer Internet access to another individual via their District accounts.
+Users may not offer network or Internet access to another individual via their District accounts.

+Student users may not offer use of their personal devices to other student users.

 Purposefully annoying other Internet users, on or off the District system, is prohibited.
 This includes such things as continuous talk requests, unauthorized social networking contacts, and chat rooms.

 Students shall not reveal their own names or personal information to or establish relationships with “strangers” on the Internet, unless a parent or teacher has coordinated the communication.